flairNLP/flair/resources/docs/TUTORIAL_TRAINING_MODELS.md

 Showing us that our downsampled training data has three splits: a training split of 1254 sentences, a dev split of 200 sentences, and a test split of 208 sentences.

-The corpus is a very handy object in Flair.
+The **Corpus** is a very handy concept in Flair, with lots of helper functions.
 To learn all that it can do, check out [this tutorial](/resources/docs/TUTORIAL_CORPUS_PREPARED.md).

 ### Step 2: Creating a Label Dictionary